-The former Whitney Museum of American Art was one of pioneering architect Marcel Breuer's most prestigious commissions and is his only built work in Manhattan.
-The bold inverted ziggurat not only broke with expected museum design, it also established the identity of the Whitney Museum of American Art as one of the major and forward-thinking arts institutions in New York.
+The (Former) Whitney Museum of American Art was one of pioneering architect Marcel Breuer's most prestigious commissions and is his only built work in Manhattan.
+The dramatic multistory lobby and lower level of the former Whitney Museum are defined by open floor plans, interconnected public spaces and distinctive modern lighting, materials, and built-in furnishings.
+The design not only broke with expected museum design, it also established the identity of the Whitney Museum of American Art as one of the major and forward-thinking arts institutions in New York.
+The museum's iconoclastic design is unlike anything built in New York City before or since.